PH10 for Major Depressive Disorder (MDD)

 While current FDA-approved antidepressants are widely used, about two-thirds of patients with MDD do not respond to their initial antidepressant treatment.
 Inadequate response to current antidepressants is among the key reasons MDD is one of the leading public health concerns in the United States, creating a significant unmet medical need for new agents with fundamentally different mechanisms of action.

-PH10 is a first-in-class investigational neuroactive steroid administered as a nasal spray to bind locally on nasal chemosensory receptors and trigger neural responses in the hypothalamus, amygdala, prefrontal cortex and hippocampus believed to be related to depression.
+PH10 is a first-in-class investigational odorless neuroactive steroid nasal spray that binds locally on nasal chemosensory receptors and triggers neural responses in the hypothalamus, amygdala, prefrontal cortex and hippocampus believed to be related to depression.
 In a small exploratory Phase 2a study in patients with MDD, PH10 showed rapid-onset antidepressant effects, as measured by the Hamilton Depression Rating Scale (HAM-D), without psychological side effects or safety concerns.

 We are preparing to advance Phase 2b development of PH10 for front-line treatment of MDD.

 - World Health Organization.
 Preventing suicide: a global imperative.
 Available at: http://www.who.int/mental_health/suicideprevention/world_report_2014/en/